Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip

 where $V$ is slip velocity.
-The first term on the right side describes permeability increase toward maximum permeability $k_{\max} = 10^{-15}$~m$^2$ over slip distance $L=1$~m, and the second term describes permeability decrease toward minimum permeability $k_{\min} = 10^{-19}$~m$^2$ over time scale $T=31.7$~yr; see Figure~\ref{fig:permeability}c.
+The first term on the right side describes permeability increase toward maximum permeability $k_{\max} = 10^{-15}$~m$^2$ (based on laboratory and in situ measurements\cite{lockner2000permeability,faulkner2001can,Wibberley:02:HDO,mitchell2008experimental,xue2013continuous,xue2016permeability}) over slip distance $L=1$~m, and the second term describes permeability decrease toward minimum permeability $k_{\min} = 10^{-19}$~m$^2$ over time scale $T$; see Fig.~\ref{fig:permeability}c.
 This simple parameterization introduces a minimal number of model parameters, making it ideally suited for identification of fundamental effects and quantification of those effects in terms of dimensionless parameters.
 Note the use of $k^*$ instead of $k$ in (\ref{permeability_evolution}); the direct dependence of $k$ on $\sigma-p$ is captured by utilizing the evolving reference permeability $k^*$ from (\ref{permeability_evolution}) in (\ref{permeability_effective_stress}).
-Our model formulation neglects changes in pore volume fraction (and pore compressibility) and the pressurization that comes from inelastic compaction of pores, which should be added in future studies.
+Our model formulation neglects changes in pore volume fraction, pore compressibility, and storage (all of which are likely much smaller than permeability changes\cite{xue2013continuous}), as well as the pressurization that comes from inelastic compaction of pores\cite{sleep1992creep,yarushina2015compaction}, all of which should be added in future studies.